Javingka/notas/notes_HFDA.md

 p47
 ####Confounders
     A 'confounder' is a **difference** among the people in your study **other than** the **factor you are trying to compare** that ends up making your results  less sensible.
-    If the people is differente from each other in respect to a variable you are trying to undestand, the difference is a confounder. p50
+    If the people is differents from each other in respect to a variable you are trying to undestand, the difference is a confounder. p50
-   ***Manage confounders by breaking the data into chunks.** To get your observational study confounders **under control**, sometimes it’s a good idea to divide your groups into smaller chunks.
+   **Manage confounders by breaking the data into chunks.** To get your observational study confounders **under control**, sometimes it’s a good idea to divide your groups into smaller chunks.

 p54
-  You need an experiment to say wich strategy will work best
+  You need an experiment to say which strategy will work best
     Is there anything in the data you have that tells you which strategy will help to achieve your goal?.
 (Observational data by itself can't tell you what will happen in the future.
   If you want to draw conclusions about things that overlap with your data but are not completely described in the data, you need 'theory'  to make the connection.

 p58
   CONTROL GROUPS
     A group of treatment subjects  that represent the status quo, not receiving any new treatment.
-    NO control goups means NO comparision. and NO comparision means no idea what happened.
+    NO control groups means NO comparission. and NO comparision means no idea what happened.

 p59
   'historial controls' take past data and treat it as the   control.
 This one not really recomended.